A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Experiments Results

 \subsection{Results}

+As mentioned, all metalearners eventually converge to the same treatment assignment policy if the training data is large enough.
+However, most firms don't have access to unlimited experimental data, or even an experimental data set as large as the one presented in this study.
+Thus, this analysis assesses how do the metalearners compare with various data sizes.

-Figure~\ref{fig:results} shows the performance of each approach (measured as the increase in streams relative to the baseline) as the size of training data increases.
-The red line is the policy in which the system that performs best on average is applied to everyone---this is what we would get from a standard A/B test.
-The other lines correspond to the three approaches we discussed to learn treatment assignment policies: OP (blue), CP (orange) and TP (green).
-The areas around the lines represent 95\% confidence intervals calculated using the ten results from the cross-validation.
+Figure~\ref{fig:results} shows the performance of each metalearner (measured as the increase in streams relative to the baseline) as the size of the training data increases.
+The red line is the policy where the system that performs best on average is applied to everyone---this is what we would get from a standard A/B test.
+The other lines correspond to the treatment assignment policies estimated by the O-learner (blue), the E-learner (orange), and the A-learner (green).
+The areas around the lines represent 95\% confidence intervals calculated using the ten results from the cross-validations.